docopt/docopts/README.md

 done
 ```

-Using the associative array with `-A`:
+Using the Bash 4.x associative array with `-A`:

 ```bash
 help="